 The town of Hopkinton uses MySchoolBucks for online payments.
 MySchoolBucks is a web-based payment system used pay for school lunches and fees.
 MySchoolBucks is integrated into the PowerSchool Parent Portal.
 This new integration allows parents to see balances with an option to click on a MySchoolBucks button and make a payment.

-Parents and community members that are interested in volunteering in Hopkinton Public Schools can bring this completed CORI Form to your student's school or to the District Administration building at 89 Hayden Rowe Street to have a CORI check completed.
+Parents and community members that are interested in volunteering in Hopkinton Public Schools can bring this completed CORI Form in person to your student's school or to the District Administration building at 89 Hayden Rowe Street to have a CORI check completed.

 Please bring your Massachusetts Driver's License with you for verification.